KPLC: History

 In 1964, Lanford sold KPLC to a St. Louis group headed by investor Elliot Stien.
 He visited KPLC frequently along with his friend, St. Louis Cardinals baseball legend Stan Musial.
-Shortly after this sale, ABC programming began to disappear from the station's lineup, as then-recently launched stations KBMT provided a grade A signal to Lake Charles and KATC a grade B signal.
+Shortly after this sale, ABC programming began to disappear from the station's lineup, as then-recently launched stations KBMT in Beaumont provided a grade A signal to Lake Charles and Lafayette's KATC a grade B signal.
 Lanford continued to own fellow NBC affiliate KALB in Alexandria until 1993.

 In 1970, G. Russell Chambers purchased KPLC-TV from the St. Louis group and dramatically increased the station's coverage by adding a 1500 ft tower, providing a quality signal for the NBC affiliate as far north as Leesville, as far east as Lafayette and to the Gulf of Mexico.
 FCC regulations required that the radio stations be sold.
 Perry Sanders purchased the AM/FM combo and changed its call letters to KLCL.
+Chambers established a company, Calcasieu Television & Radio, Inc., to operate KPLC.

 On August 9, 1983, Chambers, acting both in his individual capacity and on behalf of CTR, entered into a purchase agreement to sell the station's facilities and broadcast license to respondent NASCO, Inc., for a purchase price of $18 million.
 The agreement was not recorded in the parishes in which the two properties housing the station's facilities were located.
 Consummation of the agreement was subject to the approval of the FCC; both parties were obligated to file the necessary documents with the FCC no later than September 23, 1983.
 By late August, however, Chambers had changed his mind and tried to talk NASCO out of consummating the sale.
 NASCO refused.
 On September 23, Chambers, through counsel, informed NASCO that he would not file the necessary papers with the FCC.
 In 1986, the U.S. District Court ordered Chambers to sell the station to NASCO, and the deal was consummated on August 26, 1986.

-Less than two months after the sale of KPLC to NASCO, Cosmos Broadcasting, a subsidiary of Liberty Life Insurance Company, purchased the station and KAIT of Jonesboro, Arkansas from NASCO.
+Less than two months after the sale of KPLC to NASCO, Cosmos Broadcasting, a subsidiary of Liberty Life Insurance Company, purchased the station and KAIT of Jonesboro, Arkansas, from NASCO.
 This resulted in KPLC becoming a sister station to New Orleans NBC affiliate and first Louisiana TV station WDSU until that station was sold in 1989.
-Within the next two years, the station adopted a circle 7 logo and its current slogan "7 at your service."
+Within the next two years, the station adopted a circle 7 logo and its current slogan "7 at your service".
 KPLC was one of the first television stations in the U.S. to launch its own website in the 1990s.

 In 2004, KPLC began broadcasting in digital as well as analog with the launch of KPLC-DT.
-Later in the year, the station launched its first local 24-hour weather channel, "KPLC WeatherPlus."
-Simultaneously, the station launched a service specifically for cellphones and PDAs, "7 On Your Cell."
+Later in the year, the station launched its first local 24-hour weather channel, "KPLC WeatherPlus".
+Simultaneously, the station launched a service specifically for cellphones and PDAs, "7 On Your Cell".